Bit Digital Inc. (BTBT) Shares Down Despite Recent Market Volatility

-Bit Digital Inc. (NASDAQ: BTBT)’s stock price has decreased by -5.00 compared to its previous closing price of 1.40.
-Despite this, the company has seen a gain of 2.31% in its stock price over the last five trading days.
-The Wall Street Journal reported on 10/28/21 that Shiba Inu Coin, Tesla, Ford, Nokia: What to Watch in the Stock Market Today
+Bit Digital Inc. (NASDAQ: BTBT)’s stock price has decreased by -2.05 compared to its previous closing price of 1.46.

 Is It Worth Investing in Bit Digital Inc. (NASDAQ: BTBT) Right Now?